amitav710/Object-Detection-and-YOLO-Implementations/README.md

 # Object-Detection-and-YOLO-Implementations
-My implementation of some YOLO versions
+My implementation of some YOLO models.